Straintronics and twistronics in bilayer graphene: Electronic structures

 \subsection{Comparison between uniaxial and shear strain}

 When comparing the effects of uniaxial and shear strain, we observe clear differences.
 Under shear strain, the energy separation between the vHs is larger, and the middle bands become narrower across most regions of the mBZ (see also Fig. \ref{fig_energy_map}).
-This can be attributed to geometric modulation: for the same strain magnitude, shear strain produces a stronger distortion of the moiré pattern than uniaxial strain, see Eq. \eqref{eq:uni_shear} and also Fig.~S8.
-Similar trends are found for twist angles beyond the first magic angle (see Figs.~S3 and S4).
+This can be attributed to geometric modulation: for the same strain magnitude, shear strain produces a stronger distortion of the moiré pattern than uniaxial strain, see Eq. \eqref{eq:uni_shear}.
+Similar trends are found for twist angles beyond the first magic angle \cite{SM}.

+In many experimental TSBG samples, the distorted moir\'e pattern is commonly interpreted under the assumption of uniaxial heterostrain.
+This assumption is frequently used when extracting twist and strain from STM topography.
+However, recent STM measurements have shown that shear strain can also appear as the dominant contribution \cite{yu2024twist,carrasco2025twistraintronics}.
+Particularly, the large energy separation of the narrow bands can only be explained by the effect of the shear strain \cite{yu2024twist}.
+Therefore, in order to properly interpret the experimental observations, it is necessary to identify the strain type.

 Within the continuum model, the difference between the uniaxial and shear strain effect can be related to their corresponding scalar and gauge potentials.
 For uniaxial strain, the scalar potential is independent of the strain direction